vigetlabs/microcosm/docs/api/microcosm.md

 ### `getInitialState()`

 Generates the starting state for a Microcosm instance.
-This is the result of dispatching `getInitialState` to all stores.
+This is the result of dispatching `getInitialState` to all domains.
 It is pure; calling this function will not update state.

 ### `push(action, ...parameters)`